Rubber vine

 Disease

 • Rubber vine rust (Maravalia cryptostegiae) is widely established and spread mainly by wind.
-Yellow spores form under leaves.
+Yellow spores form under the leaves.

 • Defoliation promotes increased grass growth among rubber vine, increasing fuel loads required for fire management.